Alfresco/acs-deployment/docs/helm/upgrades.md

 As explained above the search configuration has moved.
 It is now uses a common section for both Alfresco Search service (Solr based) and Alfresco Search Enterprise (Elasticsearch based).
-If you use a fully internal deployment (that's a setup one should only consider for testing/dev purposes, not prod) enabling/disabling appropriate components (e.g. enable `alfresco-search- nterprise` & disable `alfresco-search`) should be enough.
+If you use a fully internal deployment (that's a setup one should only consider for testing/dev purposes, not prod) enabling/disabling appropriate components (e.g. enable `alfresco-search-enterprise` & disable `alfresco-search`) should be enough.
 Of course if Solr is the chosen search engine, it is still necessary to pass a shared secret.

 > Note: A "fully internal deployment" for Alfresco Search Enterprise actually
-> means having both the Alfresco Elasticsearch connectors AND elasticsearc
+> means having both the Alfresco Elasticsearch connectors AND elasticsearch
 > itself inside the cluster.

 Passing the Solr shared secret requires the new value: `global.search.sharedSecret`

-Leveraging an external search component can be done using b providing its URL, type and access details.
+Leveraging an external search component can be done using by providing its URL, type and access details.
 For example, the below values would make the repository use an external elasticsearch instance:

 ```yaml
 global: